qiskit-community/qiskit-experiments/.github/ISSUE_TEMPLATE/NEW_EXPERIMENT.md

 different qubits.
 Verify this also on a real device
 - [ ] Verify that figures look OK: for regular experiments, parallel experiments, aggregated experiments
-- [ ] Verify that experiment data is properly saved to and load from the results DB (experiments service), and that your experiment data is displayed correctly in the results DB webpage.
+- [ ] Verify that experiment data is properly saved to and load from the results DB (experiments service), and that your experiment data is displayed correctly in the results DB webpage
 - [ ] Add unit testing for the experiment and analysis classes.
-If needed implement a mock-backend for your experiment.
-Include in your testing running the experiment in the context of `ParallelExperiment`
+If needed implement a mock-backend for your experiment Include in your testing running the experiment in the context of `ParallelExperiment`
-- [ ] Ask for a detailed implementation review
 - [ ] Write API docs for all your API methods.
 Follow the guideline [here](https://github.com/Qiskit/qiskit-experiments/blob/main/CONTRIBUTING.md)
 - [ ] Write a tutorial for your experiment.
 Follow the guideline [here](https://github.com/Qiskit/qiskit-experiments/blob/main/docs/tutorials/GUIDELINES.md)
 - [ ] Add a new release note.
 Follow the guideline [here](https://github.com/Qiskit/qiskit-experiments/blob/main/CONTRIBUTING.md#adding-a-new-release-note)
-- [ ] Ask for a final review of the documentation and implementation
+- [ ] Ask for a final review for the implementation, documentation and testing
 - [ ] Celebrate!